In this article

 The Psychology of the "Clean Scent"

 Have you ever wondered why you feel an immediate "hit" of clarity when you smell lemon-scented floor cleaner?
 It isn't just in your head.
-Scientific studies have shown that the scent of lemon improves mood and clarifies thinking.
+Citrus scents are widely associated with a lift in mood and a sense of mental clarity.
 However, for those with a cleaning obsession, this can become a form of "scent-seeking" behavior.
 You might clean even when the house is spotless just to trigger that chemical reward in the brain.

 Real-World Example: The Lemon Loop